 Unfortunately, the SEO and digital marketing industry has a lot of bad actors and a lot of snake oil flowing about.
 So here’s what to avoid.

 1. Don’t Buy “Packages” or Automated Solutions

-Packages are sound nice.
+Packages sound nice.
 They are easy and simple to buy.
-They are also very rarely a good fit in professional services.
-Sometimes you’ll get what you need, but often a good bit of it will be waste.
+They are also very rarely a good fit for professional services.
+Sometimes you’ll get what you need, but often a good bit of it will be a waste.